-With the Soviet’s came their bath and spa culture.
-Arasan Baths is the best place in Almaty to experience this.
-Head inside and kick back in various pools of different temperature.
+With the Soviets came their bath and spa culture.
+Arasan Baths are the best place in Almaty to experience this.
+Head inside and kick back in various pools of different temperatures.

 Note that most visit the pools in the nude and pools are gender segregated.